DMVDXN/Unity-Cloud-Usage-Guide/README.md

 </details>

-Correction: The repositories are deleted after 7 days, not 10 days as mentioned in the video.
+Correction: When you want to delete a repository in Unity The repositories are deleted after 7 days, not 10 days as mentioned in the video.

+- When you delete a Unity Cloud (Plastic SCM) repository, it is actually unlinked immediately, but the underlying database is kept around for one week (7 days)

+- This 7-day grace period allows for recovery if deletion was accidental.

+- Note that logs related to that repository may still persist for up to two weeks .

 ---
 1. Go to **Unity Dashboard > DevOps > Version Control**.